kavimaluskam/leetcode-collection/66_plus-one/README.md

 Addition start with the tailing element, and proceed while carry exist, or the list is completely scanned.
 A while loop will do.

-And handling the remaing carry after the whole list scanned.
+And handling the remaining carry after the whole list scanned.

 For `time complexity` it's obviously `O(n)`, scanning the whole list at worst.